Elizabeth Barr Assistant to the Principal

 Flannery O’Connor Faculty, Theology

 After serving two years as the Director of Admissions, Ms. O’Connor is very excited to back in the classroom as a Theology teacher.
 She began her career in education as a member of the Alliance for Catholic Education Program (ACE) at the University of Notre Dame.
 As an ACE teacher she taught fourth grade, coached, and moderated student clubs at All Saints Catholic School in Fort Worth, TX.
 Ms. O’Connor is a graduate of Boston College (B.A.
 Theology, Minor in Philosophy, 2006), University of Notre Dame (M.Ed.) and Villanova University (M.S.
 Counseling with a concentration in clinical mental health).
 She is a member of the Gesu School Young Friends Committee and co-founded Philadelphia Advocates for Catholic Education, an organization that advocates for and supports Catholic schools in the city.

 Jessy O'Neill Assistant Director of the Work-Study Program

-Ms. O’Neill is the Coordinator of the Work-Study Program; managing the transportation of our student workers and collaborating with Mr. Fabizsewski, Mr. Hardee and Mr. Holtshouser to truly make Cristo Rey Philadelphia High School "The School That Works!'
+Ms. O’Neill is the Assistant Director of the Work-Study Program; managing Job Partner relationships, daily transportation of our students to and from work, and many of the annual events that the Work-Study team hosts.
 She is a graduate of the University of Scranton (B.S.
 Marketing).
 Before joining the team at CRPHS, she was a full-time volunteer at the Cristo Rey New York High School in East Harlem.
-While at Cristo Rey New York High School, Ms. O'Neill worked in the Corporate Work Study Office, taught a Junior level Catholic Social Teaching and Morality theology course, and moderated student council and the dance team.
 As a Northeast Philly native, she is thrilled to be a part of Cristo Rey Philadelphia High School.